pactus-project/docs/content/protocol/transaction/format.md

 | Signature    | 48 bytes |
 | Public Key   | 96 bytes |

+- **Flags** field is one byte, and if the first bit of the Flags is set to 1, it indicates that the [public key is known](https://pips.pactus.org/PIPs/pip-4) and excluded from the transaction.
 - **Version** is the version of the transaction format.
 Different versions may have different fields or a different layout, and the current transaction version is set to 1.
 - **Lock Time** specifies the block number at which the transaction can be unlocked.